Overexcitability, it seems, has become a controversial topic.

 But Dabrowski didn’t pull the idea of OE out of thin air.
 We can find overexcitability described in the psychological and medical literature at least as far back as 1899, when a Scottish physician writing in The Lancet, Thomas Clouston, described a condition that is strikingly similar to Dabrowski’s description of OE, marked by “an undue re-activeness to mental and emotional stimuli which in ordinary children would evoke only slight response” (The Lancet, 1899, p.
 292).

 Dabrowski published his first English work describing “psychic overexcitability” in 1937.
 The work outlined the psychological bases of self-mutilation, an effort that built on his dissertation research on the psychological conditions for suicide—a topic that he was inspired to study after a close friend took his own life (Dombrowski, 1929).
 This monograph explicitly mentions psychomotor and emotional OEs and alludes vaguely to sensual and imaginational OEs.
-Intellectual OE did not appear until 1958, when Dabrowski published a book about “nervousness” in children in youth.
+Intellectual OE did not appear until 1958, when Dabrowski published a book about “nervousness” in children and youth.

 It was in a 1938 Polish-language paper, “Types of Increased Psychic Excitability,” that Dabrowski differentiated psychomotor, affective, imaginational, and sensual OE in detail.
 The Polish term for overexcitability, nadpobudliwość, is sometimes translated in online dictionaries as hyperactivity, irritability, and other synonyms that mean a person is easily stimulated.
 In North America, we in both the academic and popular TPD communities understand nadpobudliwość, as defined by Dabrowski, to have a different meaning in the context of his theory, encompassing something broader than mere hyperactivity.